DanWahlin/Observable-Store/README.md

 | ----------------------------------------------|-------------------------------------------------------------------------------------------------------------------
 | `getState() : any`                              | Retrieve store's state.
 If using TypeScript (optional) then the state type defined when the store was created will be returned rather than `any`.
 | `setState(state: any, action: string) : any`    | Set store state.
 Pass the state to be updated as well as the action that is occuring.
 The state value can be a function (see example below).
 The latest store state is returned.
-| `stateChanged: Observable`                      | Subscribe to store changes in the particlar slice of state being managed by this Service.
+| `stateChanged: Observable`                      | Subscribe to store changes in the particlar slice of state updated by a Service.
 If the store contains 'n' slices of state each being managed by one of 'n' services, then changes in any of the other slices of state will not generate values in the stateChanged stream.
 Returns an RxJS Observable containing the current store state (or a specific slice of state if a stateSliceSelector has been specified).
 If the `includeStateChangesOnSubscribe` setting is true you'll get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store) properties.
 | `globalStateChanged: Observable`                | Subscribe to global store changes i.e. changes in any slice of state of the store.
 The global store may consist of 'n' slices of state each managed by a particular service.
 This property notifies of a change in any of the 'n' slices of state.
 Returns an RxJS Observable containing the current store state.
 If the `includeStateChangesOnSubscribe` setting is true you'll get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store) properties.
 | `stateHistory: any`                             | Retrieve state history (assumes trackStateHistory setting was set on store)